LGBTQ Pride Month History And Why It Matters

 In addition to a celebration of the historical fight for justice and equality, Pride events can offer an important source of support for the mental health of many queer people.
 LGBTQ people may experience mental illness at twice the rate of the heterosexual and cisgender population, and the numbers tend to be even higher for conditions like depression, anxiety, and substance use disorders.

 Much of this disparity is likely due to the discrimination and exclusion faced by members of this community.
 Psychologists have known for some time that a sense of belonging is usually linked to lower rates of mental illness like depression.
-Queer individuals who find a supportive community through Pride events and other LGBTQ networks and gatherings typically have better mental health outcomes than those who feel isolated and outcast.
+Queer individuals who find a supportive community through Pride events and other networks and gatherings typically have better mental health outcomes than those who feel isolated and outcast.

 The affirmation of queer identities that tends to be central to Pride events may also bolster the self-esteem and self-acceptance of those who participate.
 This can be a crucial factor in maintaining mental wellness.
 A 2018 study of lesbian women found that greater levels of pride and rejection of internalized homophobia usually had a significant protective effect against depression.

-Ways to support the LGBTQ community for Pride Month
+Ways to show support for Pride Month

 Are you an LGBTQ person looking to stand up for your community?
 Are you a heterosexual and cisgender person who wants to lend support to those working for change?
 Either way, there are many ways you can lend a hand during Pride Month (and beyond).